bartandrews/infinite_cylinder/README.rst

     This function is designed to plot the equivalent of Fig. 1 from "Spin/orbital density wave and Mott insulator in two-orbital Hubbard model on honeycomb lattice" by Zheng Zhu, D. N. Sheng, and Liang Fu, arXiv pre-print (2019). https://arxiv.org/abs/1812.05661

+* energy = ground state energy

+    This function plots the ground state energy from DMRG, as in the inset of Fig. 1 from "Ferromagnetism and Spin-Valley liquid states in Moiré Correlated Insulators" by Xiao-Chuan Wu, Anna Keselman, Chao-Ming Jian, Kelly Ann Pawlak, and Cenke Xu, arXiv pre-print (2019). https://arxiv.org/abs/1905.00033

 Models description
 ------------------